October 2025 Hamas raid in Khan Yunis: Raid

 Local medical sources said Israeli warplanes struck the area during the battle, killing at least 16 Hamas men, civilians, and two clan members.
-According to al-Astal, the IDF sought to help the al-Mujaida clan and launched airstrikes on Hamas positions.
-Ali Mujaida told The New York Times that the Hamas forces were beaten back after an Israeli drone noticed the attack and fired on them.
+According to al-Astal, the IDF sought to help the Mujaida clan and launched airstrikes on Hamas positions.
+Ali Mujaida told The New York Times (NYT) that the Hamas forces were beaten back after an Israeli drone noticed the attack and fired on them.
 In total, the IDF said it killed around 20 Hamas members during the clashes.

-According to Ali Mujaida, following the Israeli strike, al-Mujaida clansmen captured and interrogated a wounded Hamas operative, who revealed "names, locations, directives and... two separate communication lines used for unit operations”.
+According to Ali Mujaida, following the Israeli strike, al-Mujaida clansmen captured and interrogated a wounded Hamas operative, who revealed: "names, locations, directives and [...] two separate communication lines used for unit operations".
 The clan members were reportedly surprised by the level of planning that went into the raid.
-Al-Mujaida clansmen later posted documents on Telegram that had been taken off the body of a dead Hamas operative and contained detailed operational instructions along with aerial photographs of the al-Mujaida Quarter with targeted houses circled in black marker.
+Al-Mujaida clansmen later posted documents on Telegram that had been taken off the body of a dead Hamas operative and contained detailed operational instructions along with aerial photographs of the Mujaida Quarter with targeted houses circled in black marker.

 The IDF claimed that Hamas operatives were using children as human shields during the fighting, publishing footage that purported to show them allegedly dragging along children.
 The IDF said the operatives were killed in separate strikes minutes after the videos were taken, without harm caused to the children.

-Injured combatants from both sides were reportedly taken to Nasser Hospital for treatment.
+Injured combatants from both sides were reportedly taken to the Nasser Hospital for treatment.
 Clan members said one of their wounded men was fatally shot inside the hospital while he was receiving treatment.
 According to The Jerusalem Post, this man was one of two clan members lured to a different part of the hospital by Hamas operatives who aimed to kill them.
 The other clan member apparently survived.

-End of the fighting and aftermath
+End of fighting and aftermath

-Though al-Astal and Ali Mujaida both reported that Hamas was forced to retreat, other sources reported that the fighting had ended with a mediation.
+Though Hossam al-Astal and Ali Mujaida both reported that Hamas was forced to retreat, other sources reported that the fighting had ended with a mediation.
 The BBC reported that "local elders" later intervened to mediate between the two sides, leading to an exchange of dead bodies.
-Asharq al-Awsat reported that both Hamas and the al-Mujaida clan took captives during the battle, with reports later of an exchange of dead bodies and detainees brokered by other clans and community figures.
-Meanwhile KAN, the Israeli state broadcaster, reported that Hamas still held six clan members and was planning to execute them.
+Asharq Al-Awsat reported that both Hamas fighters and al-Mujaida clansmen took captives during the battle, with reports later of an exchange of dead bodies and detainees brokered by other clans and community figures.

+Meanwhile Israeli Public Broadcasting Corporation (better known as KAN), the Israeli state broadcaster, reported that Hamas still held six clan members and was planning to execute them.

-Asharq al-Awsat reported that days after the raid, on 12 October, the al-Mujaida clan agreed to hand over unlicensed weapons to Hamas, and affirmed support for them in combating "security chaos".
+Asharq Al-Awsat reported that days after the raid, on 12 October, the Mujaida clan agreed to hand over unlicensed weapons to Hamas, and affirmed support for them in combating "security chaos".
 The New York Times reported that this pledge came about due to the raid having effectively "decimated" the clan into submission.